francoabaroa/magicly/README.md

 ***
 ### Features

-Magicly let's you do manage different things:
+Magicly let's you manage different things in your life:

 * **Home**